Tree Fu Tom: Characters

-Muru, enigmatic, Spanish, praying mantis introduced as part of the new 2016 cast, red magic teacher and friend of Tom.
-Has a magical stick that is able to rewind and fast forwards time.
+Muru (voiced by David Holt) is an enigmatic, Spanish, praying mantis introduced as part of the new 2016 (or season 5) cast, red magic teacher and friend of Tom.
+He has a magical stick that is able to rewind and fast forward time.
 He uses an extension of tree fu magic (red magic) that allows the user to take on attributes of a big-world animal such as the speed of a cheetah or strength of an elephant.
-He uses a magic spell stone which has all the animal spells upon it.
-Voiced by David Holt.
+He uses a magic red crystal (where red magic gets its name from) which has all the animal spells upon it.
+He also has the ability to teleport.

-Racquette Troublesome female spiderling with a strong northern accent, and the granddaughter of Rickety.
+Racquette (voiced by Sophie Aldred) is a troublesome female spiderling with a strong northern accent like Rickety, and is Rickety's granddaughter.
 Although she loves and respects her granddad, she wishes he would allow her to adventure, believing him to be dull and overly cautious.
 She can be quite headstrong, though she usually realises when she makes a mistake.
 When bored or upset, she begins to spin webs in her hands.
 Spiders in this scenario appear to have a web spinning method similar to Spider-Man, where it comes from their wrists.
-Voiced by Sophie Aldred.

-Rootle and Shade, shy brother and sister dark sprites that live in the deep root caverns.
+Rootle and Shade: shy brother and sister dark sprites that live in the deep root caverns.
 They were afraid that the light would turn them to jelly.
 Unlike the normal sprites, they lack wings and have snail shells on their heads.
 Their ears and eyes are much larger than those of the other sprites.
 Rootle has an odd impediment where he switches the first letters of characters names around (Twom and Tigs, Pink and Stuffy, though he does not do this with Shade).